dwillis/command-line-umd/tutorial/README.md

 What if I wanted to bring this into a spreadsheet program like Excel or Google Sheets?

-I can redirect the output to a program called `pbcopy` that copies the text to the system clipboard that can then be pasted into the spreadsheet.
+In GitHub Codespaces, you can save the output to a file and then download it, or copy the output directly from the terminal.
+Let's save it to a file:

 ```
-csvgrep -c 'Request Description' -m "Tucson" data/ice-foia-logs/2024-08_FOIA_Log.csv | csvformat -T | pbcopy
+csvgrep -c 'Request Description' -m "Tucson" data/ice-foia-logs/2024-08_FOIA_Log.csv | csvformat -T > tucson_requests.tsv
 ```

+You can then download this file using VS Code's file explorer (right-click on the file and select "Download"), or copy its contents and paste into a spreadsheet.

-Note that this pipeline has three steps whereas before we only had two.
+Note that this pipeline has multiple steps connected with `|`.
 We can connect the inputs and outputs of programs using `|` in pipelines that could be many steps.
 But each step might be a very simple command.
 This helps experimenting and testing with each part of the pipeline.

 ### Try it yourself